Science

 7th Grade Science

-Seventh grade science students participated in a Field Trip to the University of Michigan Museum of Natural History on March 6, 2024.
-They will go again in 2025.
+Seventh grade science students will go to the University of Michigan Museum of Natural History on March 20, 2025.

 8th Grade Science

-In addition to water testing labs at Indian Springs, eighth grade science students will enjoy a field trip to the Detroit Zoo on May 15, 2024.
-The permission slip and photo release forms can be found here.
-These are due by May 10.
+In addition to water testing labs at Indian Springs, eighth grade science students will enjoy a field trip to the Detroit Zoo on May 14, 2025.